hnb2/flask-boilerplate/README.md

-This is boilerplate/skeleton code for a flask application meant for a RESTful API (with http and json)
+This is boilerplate/skeleton code for a flask application meant for a RESTful API (with http and json) using Python 3 (tested with 3.6)

 ## Current features: